opencomponents/oc-info/README.md

 Available commands:

-* `author`: shows the list of all the authors for active components
+* `authors`: shows the list of all the authors for active components

 ### License